catswale/theraply/README.md

 # Theraply Monorepo
 Therapist: A psychologist who provides mental health support to their clients
 Client: A customer who needs mental health support
+Package: A payment package that clients select to be able to use our service.
+It can offer a week of texting, a live session etc.

 # Projects
 ## client-mobile